Solar Panel Cost Guide in Mount Vernon, IA (2023 Update)

 Solar Equipment

-One of the most important factors to consider when it comes to the cost of installing solar panels is the size of the solar system, which is measured in kilowatts (kW).
-The more energy your household consumes, the larger your system will likely need to be.
-You can expect to spend about $2,770 per kilowatt in Mount Vernon.
-Some solar brands — like Maxeon from SunPower — cost more upfront but also tend to offer better efficiency.
+The size of the solar panel system you need to offset your energy usage, which is measured in kilowatts, is the most important cost factor to consider.
+For every additional kilowatt you need, your total will most likely increase by nearly $4,010.
+Some solar panel brands — like Maxeon from SunPower — are more expensive upfront but also tend to offer higher efficiency.
 In a city like Mount Vernon, where sunlight is relatively abundant, efficiency can quickly pay off.
-In addition, if you have a small roof or you don't have a lot of space for your panels, higher efficiency options will be more impactful.
+Also, if you have a small roof or limited space for your panels, higher efficiency options will be more impactful.
 Additional equipment like electric vehicle chargers and solar batteries will also increase the cost.

 Solar Financing Terms